omkarkhatavkar/jirasync/README.md

 #### Main Features

--   See the list of work was done on GitHub based on week and day interval.
+-   See the list of work was done on GitHub and Redmine based on week and day interval.
 -   Sync and track your own github work in Jira running one command
 -   You can sync not only single user but also multiteam menmbers by configurating team.yaml
 -  All pr_create, pr_reviews, issue_create has been added to sync with JIRA.